parthokar90/parthokar90/README.md

 ---

 ## About Me

-I enjoy solving real-world problems, optimizing system performance, and writing clean, maintainable code.
+I enjoy solving real-world problems by building efficient, scalable solutions and optimizing system performance.
+I focus on writing clean, maintainable, and well-structured code that is easy to extend and support over time.

-Always exploring new technologies and improving my craft every day.
+I am continuously learning new technologies, refining my development practices, and improving my craft to deliver better software every day.